hellowaywewe/py-spdk/README.md

 # py-spdk
 ## Problem description

 As we all know, SPDK is a high-performance kit written in c.
 It is hard for management applications written in python to connect with SPDK-based app (as: nvmf_tgt, etc.) directly.
 For this reason, developers should be able to provide a client for callers to make convenient use of SPDK-based app.
-The py-spdk is such a python client that is designed for the upper-level management applications to communicate more fully and to get results returned by SPDK-based app.
+The py-spdk is such a python client that is designed for the upper-level management applications to communicate more fully and to get data returned by SPDK-based app.

 ## Use case

 The py-spdk is designed for all of the management-level applications to employ SPDK-based app better.
 For example:

-* As an acceleration framework, the OpenStack Cyborg can find and report the ability of backend accelerators including hardware  (like FPGA) and software (like DPDK, SPDK) acceleration resources.
-Therefore, the Cyborg should be able to call the py-spdk through adding the driver function to complete the life cycle management of SPDK-based app as well as to get some data returned.
-According to the configuration file of the upper-level management application, the py-spdk will to be informed whether the backend is installed with SPDK.
-If so, then it will judge further whether the SPDK-based app process (as: nvmf_tgt, vhost) you need is started.
+* As an acceleration framework, the OpenStack Cyborg should be able to find and report the ability of backend accelerators including hardware  (like FPGA) and software (like DPDK, SPDK) acceleration resources.
+Based on this reason, the py-spdk make the Cyborg interact with SPDK-based app (as: nvmf_tgt, vhost, etc.).
+According to the configuration file provided by the Cyborg, the py-spdk will to be informed whether the SPDK is installed.
+If so, then it will judge further whether the nvmf_tgt process is started.
 Suppose the nvmf_tgt server is not alive, it will execute the functions of initialization and startup for server.
 Once the server is successfully started, the py-spdk can obtain what it requires, and then do other operations.

 ## Proposed change